vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 I singled out the digestive enymes portion of the work as something I want to start sooner even as the rest of it is deferred.
-The main reason is that the initial digestive enzyme work is fundamentally experimental data collection, with very little additional active time expenditure, but with a need to space things out and try different combinations over time.
+The main reason is that the initial digestive enzymes work is fundamentally experimental data collection, with very little additional active time expenditure, but with a need to space things out and try different combinations over time.
 I also consider the digestive enzyme